rei-vilo/emCode/docs/Issues/Compatibility.md

 # Manage compatibility with Arduino

-Projects developed by emCode are highly compatible with the standard Arduino CLI or IDE.
+Projects developed by emCode are highly compatible with the standard Arduino-CLI or Arduino IDE.

 The standard Arduino IDE will open and compile most emCode projects successfully.